Why Customer Feedback Is Important

 Social Media:

 Another way to get an idea of how your company and products / services are perceived is through Social Media.
-Often times companies make the mistake of thinking of Social Media as a channel for them to speak to customers and forget that communication is a two-way process.
+Many companies mistake social media as a one-way channel to speak to customers.
+They forget that communication is a two-way process.

 Customers use Social Media to share their views, thoughts and experiences and this could be beneficial to your company.
-In Twitter, Facebook and Pinterest, you can search for certain keywords (identified as part of your SEO strategy) or for your company name for example and see posts related to your products or services.
+On Twitter, Facebook, and Pinterest, you can search for specific keywords or your company name.
+This helps you find posts related to your products or services.

-On Twitter you could narrow down your search to posts near you.
-Additionally, on Twitter again, you could create lists especially for your clients and that way you will see their posts even if your company name hasn’t been mentioned.
-You could use tools like Tweetdeck or Hootsuit to keep track of hashtags or searches if you don’t want to search frequently through you Social media channels.
+On Twitter, you could narrow down your search to posts near you.
+On Twitter, you can create lists for your clients.
+This way, you can easily see their posts, even if your company name isn’t mentioned.
+You can use tools like Tweetdeck or Hootsuite to track hashtags or searches.
+This saves you from frequently checking your social media channels.

 Who do you ask for feedback?